-Subsequently, the RI/FS Work Plan was prepared by FWEC and accepted by USEPA on March 22, 2010.
+- Subsequently, the RI/FS Work Plan was prepared by FWEC and accepted by USEPA on March 22, 2010.

 - The RI field work was completed in early 2014, consisting generally of vapor intrusion sampling, soil sampling, surface water and sediment sampling, and monitoring well installation and sampling.
-The RI Report is currently being reviewed by EPA and the Draft FS Report is expected to be completed in late 2014 or early 2015.
+The Draft RI Report is currently being reviewed by EPA and the Draft FS Report is expected to be completed in late 2015.

 - The Foster Wheeler Energy Corporation/Church Road TCE Site consists of the former Foster Wheeler facility and the Church Road TCE site located in Mountain Top, Wright Township, Pennsylvania.